-- First, simply notice your breath.
+- First, notice your breath.
 Let yourself settle into your breath, becoming absorbed in the sound and movement.

 - With each exhale, let go of any thoughts or emotions that take hold.

-- Lastly, set an intention that just for today, you will embrace each moment and strive to stay present.
+- Lastly, set an intention that you will embrace each moment just for today and strive to stay present.